Skip to main content

 Your car could power your home

-Within the next 20 years, around half of Australian cars will likely be electric.
+EV uptake is continuing to grow across Australia, with states like NSW aiming for EV sales to account for 52% of new car sales by 2030-31 and a majority of total car sales by 2035.
 Most electric vehicles (EVs) come with a charger you can mount in your garage using a standard electrical power point, or you can get a dedicated home charging port installed for faster charging.
-When planning the garage layout, factor in how you’ll charge your car and where the charging port should be.
+When planning a garage layout, factor in how you’ll charge your car and where the charging port should be.

-To help reduce your energy bill, we have an energy plan for EV drivers with bonus credits to help reduce your energy costs.
-Some newer EVs have bi-directional charging capabilities, too – which means you can use the car’s leftover capacity to power your home or export it back to the grid.
+To help reduce your energy bill, we have an energy plan for EV drivers with discounted night charging rates to help reduce your energy costs.
+Some newer EVs have bi-directional charging capabilities, too – which means you can use the car’s stored energy to power your home or export it back to the grid during peak times.
 Handy, right?

 More space for solar home batteries

 This leads us to solar home batteries.
 They are changing the game for homeowners with solar panels – which continue to be installed on rooftops across Australia rapidly.
-By 2025, CSIRO and AEMO estimate 150,000 residential battery systems will be installed, powering about 800 MW of capacity.
+There were nearly 30,000 battery units sold in the first half of 2024, with the cumulative total passing 140,000 in that same period

 But how does a solar home battery work?
 When connected to your solar set-up, it stores unused energy from your solar panels to use at night-time, or on a cloudy day.
-Using less energy from the grid also makes it a cost-effective way to power your home.
+Using less energy from the grid helps to make it a more cost-effective way to power your home.

-Some battery storage systems need to be installed outside, others need to be mounted inside to help maintain their temperature and others perform best when they are floor-standing.
-When installing your battery in the garage, don’t forget to consider ventilation.
+Some battery storage systems need to be installed outside, some mounted inside to help maintain their temperature and others perform best when they are floor-standing.
+When installing your battery in the garage, don’t forget to consider ventilation and take advice from a professional.

 Become part of a bigger energy picture

 VPPs put the power of orchestration to work.
-Orchestration is a way of topping up supply during peak demand periods – like when everyone arrives home from work and switches on the aircon in summer – with the extra energy homeowners have captured during the day.
+Orchestration is a way of topping up supply during peak demand periods with the extra energy homeowners with solar and battery systems have captured during the day.

 Programs like VPP and Peak Energy Rewards point to a future where your home can play a much smarter role in contributing to more sustainable energy usage.